Wood Rot: Identify, Causes, Repair, and Prevention

 The carbon layer acts as a natural barrier.
 However, this technique only protects the surface and doesn’t stop internal rot if the wood is exposed to prolonged dampness, poor drainage, or ground contact.

-How to Prevent Wood from Rotting in Homes?
+How to Prevent Wood Rot in the Home?

-To prevent wood rotting in homes, you must actively manage moisture and airflow.
+To prevent wood rot in homes, you must actively manage moisture and airflow.
 At Aqviz, we recommend these six proven methods.

 - Install flashing around roofs, windows, and decks to divert water away from wood.